 Should have won in 2022: My personal favorite movie of the year was Aftersun, which only managed to muster a nomination for Paul Mescal as Best Actor (he lost to Brendan Fraser).
 I initially said that Everything would have still gotten my vote, but with the benefit of time I can say that Aftersun stayed with me a lot more.

 A lot of people grumbled when it became clear that CODA was making a late surge during the campaign period for the Academy Awards.
-At the center of that grumbling is a debate about whether or not the Oscars are intended for serious art-house movies only–a topic that intensifies every year as the Academy is pressured by ABC, which airs the ceremonies, to appeal to a broader range of movie fans.
-It’s a debate that has been raging to the point where it feels like the Academy is having an identity crisis.
+At the center of that grumbling is a debate about whether or not the Oscars are intended for serious art-house movies only.
+Everything Everywhere‘s win the following year seemed to calm the debate (at least for now).

-Ultimately, it didn’t feel like anyone would be happy with the outcome because of the two frontrunners, CODA was dismissed as a touchy-feely movie while The Power of the Dog was equally disliked by many for being, get this, too artsy and clinical.
+Ultimately, it didn’t feel like anyone would be happy with the outcome because of the two frontrunners, CODA was dismissed as a touchy-feely movie while The Power of the Dog was equally disliked by many for being too artsy and clinical.
 Yes, the complaint was that one movie was too emotional while the other wasn’t emotional enough.

 It remains to be seen what legacy CODA will have and how it will sit with Oscar fanatics.
 I worry that people will hate it because they won’t think it feels hefty enough.
 At the end of the day, it’s a good movie that taps into genuine emotion that audiences respond to.
 There’s nothing wrong with that.
 It’s certainly not the first time a crowd-pleaser has won Best Picture, and it won’t be the last.

 Should have won in 2021: Can we all at least agree that CODA is a good movie first?
-If we’ve managed that, I can admit that I put it in fourth place in my ranking for 2021 behind Flee, The Power of the Dog, and my first-place finisher: West Side Story, a movie that didn’t feel necessary given how fantastic the Best Picture-winning 1961 adaptation of the musical was, but which found surprising heft and nuance for contemporary audiences.
+If we’ve managed that, I can admit I ranked it fourth in my 2021 ranking, behind Flee, The Power of the Dog, and West Side Story.
+I originally had West Side Story in first place, but it turns out Flee and The Power of the Dog have stayed with me more.
+So, with hindsight, I would give it to The Power of the Dog.

 3. Anora (2024)

-Similar to Everything Everywhere All At Once, Anora feels like a movie that benefitted from the recent expansion of the Academy’s voting body.
+Similar to Everything Everywhere All at Once, Anora feels like a movie that benefited from the Academy’s recent expansion of its voting body.
 Fifteen years ago, when The King’s Speech took home the big prize, it would have seemed unthinkable for a staunchly independent movie about a sex worker whose impulsive marriage to a wealthy Russian goes bad when his family disapproves and intervenes.
 Even a year after Oppenheimer, which felt like a modern version of the Academy-approved Best Picture winner, it is abundantly clear that the 2020s represent a bold new era for the Oscars.
 And that’s exciting.

 2. Oppenheimer (2023)

-I’m generally not much of a fan of Christopher Nolan movies, so I was a bit reluctant to see Oppenheimer–even after it debuted to huge box office numbers alongside Barbie in what has popularly been referred to as ‘Barbenheimer.”
-I knew I would have to see the movie at some point, especially when it became clear that it was emerging as the favorite to win Best Picture, but I wasn’t excited about it at all.
+I’m generally not much of a fan of Christopher Nolan movies, so I was a bit reluctant to see Oppenheimer — even after it debuted to huge box office numbers alongside Barbie in what has popularly been referred to as ‘Barbenheimer’.

-Imagine my surprise that I liked Oppenheimer when I finally got around to seeing it.
-I don’t love it, but I can get behind it as a best picture winner.
-Like most Nolan movies, it’s a tricky, dense, and deliberately obtuse movie–and at three hours, its length makes it feel like an endurance test.
+Imagine my surprise that I liked Oppenheimer a good deal.
+I don’t love it, but I can get behind it as a Best Picture winner.
+Like most Nolan movies, it’s tricky, dense, and deliberately obtuse — and at three hours, its length makes it feel like an endurance test.
 But somehow, in this case it (mostly) works.
 Maybe because by the end, all of the time jumps, quick cuts to spatial phenomena, and the massive cast of characters build to a poignant message about science, advancement, war, and peace.

 Should have won in 2023: It also feels like we collectively dodged a bullet because we were heading into a danger zone where every Christopher Nolan movie built a sense of resentment if it went unrecognized.
 Had Oppenheimer not come along, we very well could have ended up in a Martin Scorsese situation–where an increasingly loud contingent of fanboys clamored for him to win an Oscar until he finally did for 2006’s The Departed.
 Not only do we get to avoid that situation with Christopher Nolan, he got a win for a movie that was worthy of the top prize.
 So in a sense, everyone wins.